shona-nabwire/Week2Challenge1/README.md

+# Input.py
-Input.py is a program that requests input of year of birth It returns the classification of one's age group as elder, youth or minor
+This program that requests input of year of birth
+It returns the classification of one's age group as elder, youth or minor

-Dictionaries.py
+# Dictionaries.py
+This program returns a dictionary with keys from 1 to 15 and their values as squares of the keys